marianamaher/marianamaher/README.md

 <b>What I do</b>
 <br></br>

-🤖 Research Assistant / Software Developer for the Computer Science Department at Columbia University
+🤖 Research Assistant/Software Developer for the Computer Science Department at Columbia University

 💻 Technology Engineer Intern at Amazon (Summer 2022)

-⚙️ Currently building AIDE - an AI based WEB APP
+⚙️ Currently building AIDE - an AI based Educational App

-🎓 Senior Student at Columbia University in the City of New York
+🎓 New Grad @Columbia University in the City of New York

 <br>
 <b>More about me</b>
 <br></br>

-🌱 I’m currently learning <b>React</b>
+🌱 I’m currently learning <b>Angular</b>

 💬 Ask me anything about UI/UX Design, IT Engineering, Lo-Fi Prototyping